dreamyang-liu/tmuxai/README.md

    tmuxai
    ```

-3. **Default Configuration**

-   By default, TmuxAI is configured to use the OpenRouter endpoint with the `google/gemini-2.5-flash-preview` model.
-You can customize these settings via the config.yaml file.
-For details, see the example configuration at [config.example.yaml](https://github.com/alvinunreal/tmuxai/blob/main/config.example.yaml).

-## Usage

-When you first launch TmuxAI, you will be greeted with a chat interface.
-You can start using TmuxAI by typing commands in the chat interface.

-If you start TmuxAI outside a tmux session, it will create a new tmux session for you.

-### Understanding the TmuxAI Layout
+## TmuxAI Layout

 TmuxAI is designed to operate within a single tmux window, with one instance of
-TmuxAI running per window.
-It focuses exclusively on the panes within the
-current tmux window and does not access or interact with other tmux windows.

-TmuxAI organizes your workspace using the following pane structure:
+TmuxAI running per window and organizes your workspace using the following pane structure:

 1. **Chat Pane**: This is where you interact with the AI.
 It features a REPL-like interface with syntax highlighting, auto-completion, and readline shortcuts.